jared-skinner/st-max-kolbe-technology/k/README.md

 * How to use a track pad

-* How to open an application, parts of an application
+* How to Navigate an Application

-* How to login

 * Parts of a keyboard, typing